While many of us now use smartphones as our main cameras, the best cheap cameras still offer features that make them worth owning for specific uses.

 The digital images captured by the Snap had reasonable levels of detail, but colors were rather flat.

 Images taken by the Elph 180 have attractive color and a good amount of detail.
-But, like most cheap cameras, images suffer at night; they become grainy and bleached out.
+But, like most of even the best cheap cameras, images suffer at night; they become grainy and bleached out.

 The choice of this model or the Elph 190 depends on how much you want the extra features: the wider zoom is a definite plus of the more expensive camera, and the Wi-Fi is a handy feature to have.
 But, if you don't want or need those features, the Elph 180 is a good, lower-cost pick.